SuperKogito/SuperKogito.github.io/_project/docs/source/blog/CaptureScreenUsingOpenCv.rst

   std::vector<uchar> buf;
   cv::imencode(".png", src, buf);

+The full code can be found in this gist (https://gist.github.com/SuperKogito/a6383dddcf4ee459b979e12550cc6e51).
-In case you prefer having JPEG data, then just replicate all the previous steps while replacing ".png" with ".jpg"
+*In case you prefer having JPEG data, then just replicate all the previous steps while replacing ".png" with ".jpg"

 Limitations
 -----------